 CONCLUSIONS

 In this systematic review, we aimed to assess the current state of mathematical modelling as a tool to improve our understanding of horizontal gene transfer of antimicrobial resistance.
-From the 26 studies identified, we found that the majority focused on conjugation in E. coli, exploring evolutionary dynamics of HGT in culture.
-Whilst this provides a solid base for a key method of HGT, future work must also consider HGT by transformation and transduction which drive most of the HGT in other bacteria.
+From the 43 studies identified, we found that the majority focused on conjugation in E. coli, exploring evolutionary dynamics of HGT in culture.
+Whilst this provides a solid base for a key method of HGT, future work must also consider HGT by transformation and transduction which are also essential drivers of HGT in bacteria.
 Importantly for public health implications, only one bacterial species was considered in most models when we know that inter species transfer is responsible for many of our epidemic AMR clones and much of the work was fitted to data in the absence of antibiotic exposure.
-Crucially, to answer these questions we must first clarify the level of modelling complexity required to accurately represent HGT dynamics.
+Crucially, to answer these questions we must first clarify the level of modelling complexity required to accurately represent HGT dynamics, as well as the availability and capacity to generate experimental data on these processes.
 This complex topic requires close collaboration between mathematical modellers and microbiologists in order to determine the full impact of these processes on our ability to control the public health threat posed by antimicrobial resistance.

 REFERENCES